kitschpatrol/yanki/readme.md

 - Removing one ore more clozes from a note with multiple closes can result in empty cards after syncing.
 The only way around this is to run the "Tools → Empty Cards..." command from Anki desktop application menu bar.

 - The Anki application lets you split the cards from a single note across multiple decks.
 (E.g. you might have a card with dozens of clozes, some of which you want to study under a different deck.)
-Yanki does _not_ support this scenario in the notes / cards it manages in Yanki — it maintains a strict hierarchical relationship in which a note and its cards always live in a single deck.
+Yanki does _not_ support this scenario in the notes / cards it manages — it maintains a strict hierarchical relationship in which a note and its cards always live in a single deck.
 Notes may be deleted / recreated and study progress might be lost if this is attempted.

 ## Maintainers